August 9, 2025

 How We Measure Discoverability: More Than Just Viewer Counts

-• VSR measures the average number of viewers per channel in each game category.
-A higher ratio (more viewers than streamers) suggests less competition and a stronger chance for streamers to be noticed.
+• VSR measures the average number of viewers per channel in a category.
+A higher ratio, meaning more viewers relative to the number of live channels, generally suggests less competition and a better chance for smaller streams to be noticed.

 Emotional Alignment: Matching Recommendations to Streamer Style and Audience

-Most streamers prioritize games that align with their personal style and their audience’s preferences.
-StreamGist incorporates qualitative data during onboarding, including stream style, content aversions, preferred game size, and platform choice.
-These preferences are strictly applied to recommendations, so each suggested game fits both the creator’s and their community’s needs.
-For example, a streamer focused on cozy content will not be matched with highly competitive or horror games, even if those games perform well by the numbers.
+Most streamers prioritize games that match their style and their audience’s expectations.
+StreamGist captures preferences during onboarding, including stream style, content aversions, and preferred game size.
+These preferences are strictly applied, so each suggested game fits both the creator and their community.
+For example, a streamer focused on cozy content will not be matched with highly competitive or horror games, even if those games score well by the numbers.

-StreamGist enables streamers to directly influence their recommendations through “Save" and “Skip” actions.
-When a game is saved, it signals a good match; when skipped, the game is removed from the active list for 14 days before becoming eligible for recommendation again.
-This approach balances freshness in suggestions with respect for streamer intent, and provides a feedback loop.
+StreamGist lets streamers directly shape recommendations using Save and Skip.
+When a game is saved, it signals a strong fit.
+When skipped, the game is removed from the active list for 14 days so the same mismatch does not keep resurfacing.

 StreamGist Blog